adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 The Public Transport is quite good here.
 With a single monthly ticket (known as the Deutscheland Ticket), you can essentially roam anywhere in Germany.
 Inside Berlin, there are Buses, Trams, U-Bahn (Underground-Rail) and S-Bahn (SubUrban-Rail).
 S-Bahn connects major locations in the city, U-Bahn connects sub-locations in particular routes, Buses and Trams are mostly for last-mile connectivity.
 You can buy the Deutscheland Ticket on many apps, I would suggest you to go with the DB Navigator application[15](https://int.bahn.de/en).
 One advantage of using DB app is that it provides very reliable info on the routes, which bus/Train is scheduled when and so on.
 As of Jan 2025, the Deutscheland Ticket per month costs 58 EUR.
 Google Maps is excellent for Intra-city routes (inside Berlin, its great), so you may use that.

-## 7.7 Where to buy stuff?
+## 7.7 Around Berlin

+If you want good tourist spots in Berlin, then Internet is your friend.
+I will just write about my experience in Berlin (as of 21 April 2025).

-So many supermarket chains everywhere.
-ALDE, Lidl, REWE, DM, Rossman, TEDi - huge chains which sell different consumer products.
-You can explore around and decide which suits you.
-There are a number of Asian/Indian stores spread across Berlin, so find one if you want spices etc.,
+1. Berlin is filled with large supermarket chains.
+EDEKA, ALDI, Lidl, REWE, DM, Rossmann, TEDi, Woolworth and so many other stores - huge chains that sell different consumer products.
+In that for everyday groceries, ALDI/Lidl/EDEKA should suffice.
+There are a number of Asian stores across Berlin, you will mostly get Indian spices and powders there.
+I used to go to [Spice Junction](https://g.co/kgs/FPgmR4Z), this was 7-8 UBahn stops from my home.
+Here, you get chats as well (stuff like aloo-chole, samosa-chole etc.,) and on Saturdays, you get Pav Bhaji, Masala Dose and so on.
+2. If you want badly want Indian food, you can go to these: [Spice Junction](https://g.co/kgs/FPgmR4Z), [Chutney](https://g.co/kgs/4RfXApJ), [Lotus Restaurant Berlin](https://g.co/kgs/tDWtj3y), [Prema Restaurant](https://g.co/kgs/Fgy8HY8), [Saravana Bhavan](https://g.co/kgs/Kbw8TMT), [Amrit](https://g.co/kgs/YFbT7u4), [Mumbai Local](https://g.co/kgs/SUDyCTZ), [Zusshu](https://g.co/kgs/GCBuQ4M).
+Ofcourse, there are many more, but these are the ones I tried at.
+3. There are excellent libraries across the city.
+My personal favorite is the [TU Berlin Library](https://g.co/kgs/e9ZgwUe) - this is open from 9am till 12 in the midnight, and it was very close to my home.
+There is a [Berlin city library](https://g.co/kgs/brFfViw) in Potsdamer Platz, there are many across the city - you can get a library card done for free (take your passport/ID) and use the library resources.
+4. Some good spots in Berlin: [Reichtag/Bundestag](https://g.co/kgs/B9xuRh4) - German Parliament, [Brandenburg Gate](https://g.co/kgs/fQucLY8), [The Jewish Memorial](https://g.co/kgs/8BHzbmo), [Victory Column](https://g.co/kgs/E5AtXA7), [Museuminsel](https://whc.unesco.org/en/list/896/), [AlexanderPlatz](https://g.co/kgs/EjySRSQ) & [PotsdamerPlatz] - these are huge city squares of Central Berlin, [TierPark](https://g.co/kgs/8ojeuXJ), [Zoological Garden](https://g.co/kgs/6jm7xiv) -these are the places I remember going to.
+5. My favorite places:
+    1. [& Coffee](https://g.co/kgs/yAdj8LL): Where it all started.
+I was at a BnB in [Nehringstrasse](https://g.co/kgs/BpA3pNn) for the first week in Berlin.
+This cafe is a cozy breakfast and snack place.
+I particularly liked the Hot Chocolate and their blueberry pancakes.
+    2. [Zoologicher Garten](https://g.co/kgs/pxLmTyW): This is a huge hub just 4 stops away from my place.
+You have places where you can buy stuff (like [Primark](https://g.co/kgs/XpMxZAe) for clothes), it has a [Burgermeister](https://g.co/kgs/8D15ABg) - I was a regular here, I used to finish up at the TU Berlin Library at 12, come down walking to have fries here and then go home.
+You can find a McDonalds here, as well as Chutney, an Indian restaurant.
+    3. [Bandy Brooks](https://g.co/kgs/Zh1uYhS): This is a bakery and a curry-wurst joint.
+You get excellent fries here.
+Their ice-creams, apple-pie and waffles are amazing.
+This is in [Museuminsel](https://g.co/kgs/Zh1uYhS) - great place to relax.
+You can sit in front of the alt-museum (old-museum) in the lawn and chill with friends.
+There is a ferry as well you can go to - I would recommend it.
+Post mid-March, Berlin enters the spring-summer era, its beautiful everywhere, especially here near Bandy Brooks/Museuminsel.
+Lot of people come out and chill in the garden ([Lustgarten](https://g.co/kgs/DmsSocD) - this is something I loved to see so I went there now and then).
+    4. [TU Berlin Library](https://g.co/kgs/aLVDeGV): I was a regular here.
+If you don't like ESCP Berlin's Library, TU-B's Library is the closest (about 20 min in Bus/M45).
+    5. For me, apart from Indian food, Pizza/Italian food is the only cuisine which vaguely suited my palette.
+Because of this, I ended up trying Italian (Pizza/Pasta) in a number of places, in fact wherever I go in Berlin.
+[Fior Di Margherita](https://g.co/kgs/z3Y4Vnc) is a great Pizza place, its a bit high-priced, but great pizzas.
+Apart from that, you'll find dominos and a number of local Pizza joints here and there.
+    6. [Frittenwerk](https://g.co/kgs/FC5eoCP): Great place if you want to have fries and related dishes (like Canadian Poutine) - I frequented the one at AlexanderPlatz.
+    7. I ended up frequenting Dunkin as well, especially the ones in Zoologicher Garten and Potsdamer Platz.
+The Hot Chocolate is fine.
+    8. Berlin is known for its nightlife, there are a number of clubs, night cafes, pubs you should check out if you are into it.
+And ofcourse, hot drinks (alcoholic drinks) are very cheap here.

+I went to a lot of places, these are the ones that will stay in mind for a while mostly because they were roughly part of my routine or they were my places to chill.

 # 8. The Spring Semester

-Well, if you would like to know how a typical spring semester looks like, you may read [this](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html) article.
+This post is mainly about the city and such details.
+If you would like to know about the spring semester at ESCP Berlin, on academics, you may read [this](/mdi/2025/03/01/ai-and-big-data-for-biz-innovation.html) article.
+I have attempted to cover details about the internship as well in it.

 # 8. What after Berlin?

-You will have to find an internship in Germany, for April to August.
-Post that, fall semester in Paris.
-We'll have to apply for France visa as well while in Germany.
-Details on that later (once I get clarity on it)
+After the spring semester, you will have to find an internship in Germany, in between April and August.
+Post this, fall semester will be in Paris (our semester is starting from 15 September 2025), and it will be a free-track semester (which means no specialization, just individual courses and we need to complete 120 hours).
+So for this, we will have to apply for France visa while in Germany (Details on this later once I get clarity over it).

 # 8. Conclusion

 Alright, so this is all I wanted to cover.
-Intention is that students who take up the IB program should know before hand what they are getting into.
+Intention is that students who take up the IB program, and especially ESCP Berlin Campus should know before hand what they are getting into.
 Processes can vary each year, but I would say this will probably be the general skeleton.
 I personally felt that knowing all this as a new IB student would have helped me much better in planning things.

-As of 05 April 2025, I am 3 months into my european experience.
+Update 1: As of 05 April 2025, I am 3 months into my european experience.
 I have about 7-8 months left here.

-This article will be updated time and again and I intend to cover all the relevant details.
-Goal is to let the future incoming batches before hand what they will be doing from an exchange year point of view.
+Update 2: As of 21 April 2025, I am 3.5 months into my european experience.
+I have about 7 months left here.
+A lot has happened in the last one month - my semester ended, I am in the lookout for internships and so on.
+I intend to update this a number of times in order to share all my experiences with folks and particularly our Juniors.

 Cheers,
 Adwaith